The Leadership Shadow: Why the ‘Vibe’ of Your Bench is a Performance Metric

 • If a collaborative analyst is actually being perceived as indecisive.

-By surfacing this data in the first 60 days, we allow the staff member to course-correct their shadow before the 162-game grind cements a toxic reputation.
+By surfacing this data in the first 60 days, we allow your staff member to course-correct their shadow before the 162-game grind cements a toxic reputation.

 The ROI of a Resonant Shadow